The Tortoise and the Hare: Illustrations of the fable

-There is a Greek version of the fable but no early Latin version.
-For this reason it did not begin to appear in printed editions of Aesop's fables until the 16th century, one of the earliest being Bernard Salomon's Les Fables d'Esope Phrygien, mises en Ryme Francoise (1547).
+The fable has a Greek version but no early Latin version.
+For this reason, it did not begin to appear in printed editions of Aesop's fables until the 16th century, one of the earliest being Bernard Salomon's Les Fables d'Esope Phrygien, mises en Ryme Francoise (1547).

 Versions followed from the Netherlands (in Dutch, 1567) and Flanders (in French, 1578) but none in English before Francis Barlow's edition of 1667.

 Among the many illustrations of the fable, that by the French caricaturist Jean Grandville is novel in portraying the tortoise as running upright.
 This is also how he is shown in the Walt Disney cartoon version of "The Tortoise and the Hare" (1935).
 Another departure from the ordinary in Grandville's etching is the choice of a mole (complete with dark glasses) rather than, as usual, a fox as the judge at the finishing line.
 Auguste Delierre makes the judge a monkey in the 1883 edition of La Fontaine's fables that he illustrated.
-La Fontaine says in his rhyme that it does not matter who the judge is; his interpreters have taken him at his word.
+La Fontaine says in his rhyme that it does not matter "who it was that judged the race"; his interpreters have obviously taken him at his word.

-Outside of book production, there is an early 17th-century oil painting of the fable by the Flemish landscape artist Jan Wildens.
+Outside of book production, in the early 17th-century, the Flemish landscape artist Jan Wildens created an oil painting of the fable.
 The hare enters on the left, racing over an upland road as dawn breaks; the tortoise is nowhere in sight.
 In the mid-19th century, the French animal painter Philibert Léon Couturier also devoted an oil painting to the fable in which, as in Grandville's illustration, the tortoise is shown racing upright.

+In Edward Bawden's composite design of 1970, the hare is depicted racing and lying down at various stages of the race while, in contrast to his sprightly rival, the tortoise keeps going.

-In modern times there have been two pieces of popular sculpture aimed at children.
+Two pieces of popular sculpture were aimed at children.
 Nancy Schön's was made to commemorate the centenary of the Boston Marathon in 1996 and is sited in Copley Square, the finishing line for the race.
 The tortoise is shown determinedly stumping forward while the hare has paused to scratch behind its ear.
-In the following year a painted steel sculpture by Michael Browne and Stuart Smith was set up near the cross-country finish line at Van Cortlandt Park in the Bronx.
+In 1997, the following year, a painted steel sculpture by Michael Browne and Stuart Smith was set up near the cross-country finish line at Van Cortlandt Park in the Bronx.
 The hare is mounted on the tortoise's shell and appears to be trying to leap over him.

 Philately

-The fable has also appeared on stamps from several countries.
-These include:
+The fable has also appeared on postage stamps from various countries: